 With Sunday being the 4th of July (yippee–always a fun time of year!), I decided to come up with a dessert recipe that naturally met the red, white, and blue color requirements.
 But, ideally, I didn’t want to re-invent the wheel or test recipe after recipe.
 Serendipitously, our monthly beekeeping newsletter arrived and there was a recipe for Blueberry Honey Pie.
+No-Bake Blueberry Pie made with honey as the sweetener.
 Perfect!

 The final recipe is actually an adaptation of two recipes—one from the beekeeping newsletter, and the other from The National Honey Board.
 In addition to being gluten free, the recipe I created is also grain free, dairy free, refined sugar free, egg free, and more—as well as vegan if you use a liquid sweetener other than honey—but, as always, it’s still delicious.
 And did I mention that this pie is a no-bake recipe?
 There’s no need to heat up the house to make this wonderful dessert!

-Be sure to read through the recipe below as there’s preparation that needs to be done a day ahead if you plan to top this pie with the dairy-free, honey whipped cream.
+Be sure to read through the No-Bake Blueberry Pie with Honey Whipped Cream recipe below as there’s preparation that needs to be done a day ahead if you plan to top this pie with the dairy-free, honey whipped cream.
 Diane (The W.H.O.L.E.
 Gang) showed us all how to make dairy-free whipped cream using coconut milk back at Oscar time with our progressive dinner party.
 This whipped cream is just a simple variation on her method.

 - 6 cups blueberries